Suzuki/Traditional NOW WELCOMING NEW STUDENTS IN FREDERICK & URBANA!

 Her performance career encompassed a wide range of venues and genres—including concert, opera, ballet, and musical theater—appearing at:

-Carol took a sabbatical from the music world to explore work in IT/web development, and visual media.
+Carol took a creative sabbatical from the music world to explore work in IT/web development, and visual media.

 In 2023 Ms. Havelka has returned to her true calling—sharing the joy of music through violin education.
 With decades of experience as both a performer and educator, she remains passionately committed to inspiring young musicians through expert instruction, encouragement, and a love of lifelong learning.